 Maintenance is needed so stormwater ponds continue to operate as designed on a long-term basis.
-Routine stormwater pond maintenance, such as removing debris and trash, is needed several times each year (See Table 14.6).
+Wet ponds normally have fewer routine maintenance requirements than other stormwater control measures.
+Stormwater pond maintenance activities vary regarding the level of effort and expertise required to perform them.
+Routine stormwater pond maintenance, such as mowing and removing debris and trash, is needed several times each year (See Table 14.6).
 More significant maintenance (e.g., removing accumulated sediment) is needed less frequently but requires more skilled labor and special equipment.
 Inspection and repair of critical structural features (e.g., embankments and risers) needs to be performed by a qualified professional (e.g., a structural engineer) who has experience in the construction, inspection, and repair of these features.